Arthur Kingsley Porter Prize

 Read a list of all winners of the Arthur Kingsley Porter Prize from 1958 to the present.

-CAA will begin accepting nominations for the 2016 awards in the spring.
+CAA has begun accepting nominations for the 2016 awards.
 Please review the guidelines to familiarize yourself with the nomination process and to download, complete, and submit the requested materials.
+Deadline: July 31, 2015, for the Charles Rufus Morey Book Award, the Alfred H. Barr Jr. Awards, and the Frank Jewett Mather Award; August 31, 2015, for all others.